Mill Island, Bydgoszcz: Venice of Bydgoszcz

-The history of the Venice of Bydgoszcz began in the 19th century, when, along Brda river waterfront, many houses, workshops and factories were built.
+The history of the Venice of Bydgoszcz began in the 19th century, when, along the Brda river waterfront, many houses, workshops and factories were built.
 The main advantage of the location was the easy access to the water as well as being in the city center.
 Initially, the areas located directly on the river were used as gardens, but around 1870 a lot of the construction of buildings by the river started to be erected.
 In the end, the landscape in the Venice of Bydgoszcz turned to residential and industrial buildings.
 The owners of the townhouses were merchants, craftsmen or manufacturers.
 In workshops were conducted various activities: